Our tranquil California sanctuary fosters freedom for humans and nonhumans

 Background

 Freedom Farms was acquired as our newest sanctuary in December 2022.
 President Dr. Marilyn Kroplick negotiated a generous offer for the San Rafael office, then purchased Freedom Farms from movie director Todd Fisher.
-The property was a celebrity compound for Hollywood royalty, Debbie Reynolds and Eddie Fisher, and Star Wars actress, Carrie Fisher.
+The property was a celebrity compound for Hollywood royalty, Debbie Reynolds and Star Wars actress, Carrie Fisher.
 The sanctuary and refuge spans over 44 acres of lush pastures and woods, and features a variety of housing and habitat for animals and humans.

 Mission